kjaylee/eastsea-node/docs/EXAMPLES.md

 ---

 This comprehensive collection of examples demonstrates various aspects of the Eastsea blockchain system, from basic usage to advanced features and optimizations.
 Each example is designed to be educational and practical, showing real-world usage patterns and best practices.

+With the addition of QUIC support, Eastsea now provides both TCP and QUIC networking options, giving developers flexibility in choosing the most appropriate protocol for their use case.
+The QUIC implementation provides enhanced performance, security, and connection management features that complement the existing TCP-based networking stack.